-A minimum of four (4) credits must be obtained with your horse at Clark County 4-H Horse project clinics.
+A minimum of four (4) credits must be obtained with your horse to show at the fair.
 The 4-H Horse project kickoff meeting can count as one of the four credits.
 Other credits can be obtained from attending: clinics and seminars, riding lessons with a professional trainer, and the horse shows with certified Wisconsin Horse Council judges.